ddRPB/rpb-doc/help.rst

 Need Help
 =========

-If you have any trouble please email RadPlanBio@uniklinikum-dresden.de
+If you have any questions or troubles please email to RadPlanBio@dkfz.de or RadPlanBio@ukdd.de